goshacmd/sleek/README.md

 ### Minimum

 It finds the minimum numeric value for a given property.
 All non-numeric values are ignored.
-If none of property values are numeric, the exception will be raised.
+If none of property values are numeric, nil will be returned.

 ```ruby
 sleek.queries.minimum(:bucket, params)